DisCoTec/discotec.github.io/2024/registration.md

 ## Visa Information
-For official information about visas for entering The Netherlands, please refer to the following webpage: https://www.netherlandsworldwide.nl/visa-the-netherlands
+For official information about visas for entering The Netherlands, please refer to [this webpage](https://www.netherlandsworldwide.nl/visa-the-netherlands).

 In case you need an invitation letter, after completing the registration process, please send your request to discotec2024@rug.nl (subject: “DisCoTec 2024 - Visa invitation letter”) by specifying the following details: